A MULTIDISCIPLINARY APPROACH TO CLIMATE CHANGE (MACC)

 In view of the shortcomings of our curricula and the lack of knowledge of a large part of the population mentioned in the introduction, the main objective of this course is to provide a multidisciplinary and rigorous view of the problem of climate change.
 The aim is for students to have a complete university level vision, rigorously provided by experts in each subject, although adapted to the necessary introductory level given the heterogeneous profile that students will have, as it is generally the case throughout society.

-In addition to the main objectives described in the previous paragraphs, the course has two secondary objectives:
+In addition to the main objectives described in the previous paragraphs, the course has other secondary objectives:

-- To provide a first exposure to introductory level college courses from multiple disciplines, which can help students in their decision making about their future college studies.
+- To provide a first exposure to introductory level university courses from multiple disciplines, which can help students in their decision making about their future university studies.

-- To reinforce students’ academic skills in English, contributing to their training to study university courses in English.
+- For non-native English speakers, to reinforce students’ academic skills in English, contributing to their training to study university courses in English.

 SPEAKING AND WRITING SKILLS FOR SUCCESS AT UNIVERSITY (SWSSU)

 The SWSSU course is a 2-week study program, taught in English, where students will focus on important skills that they need to master to be successful university students, such as effective listening and reading, delivering presentations, and writing papers.
-The sessions will complement the academic learning in the MACC course, so students will get an opportunity to apply some of the new knowledge that they have learnt in an interactive way.
 Students will also work in small teams to deliver a presentation to the wider group, and they will practice their writing skills.